austin-wojo/patriot/README.md

 - **Enable password authentication** by finding and modifying or adding the `PasswordAuthentication yes` directive.
 - **Restart SSH service**: `sudo systemctl restart sshd`

+## Obtaining an SSL Certificate with Let's Encrypt:
+- Install Certbot and the Nginx plugin: `sudo apt install certbot python3-certbot-nginx`
+- Obtain the certificate: `sudo certbot --nginx -d yourdomain.com -d www.yourdomain.com`
+- Follow the prompts.
+Certbot will modify your Nginx configuration to use the SSL certificate and set up automatic renewal.

 ### 3. Clone Your Flask App
 - **Clone your repository**: `git clone <repository-url>`
 - **Navigate to your project directory**: `cd <project-directory>`